-The name of the dbspace that holds the container.
+The name of the dbspace that will hold the container.

-- ts\type The name of the TimeSeries subtype that is stored in the container.
-This argument must be the name of an existing row type that begins with a time stamp. - container\size container\grow
+ts_type The name of the TimeSeries subtype that will be placed in the container.
+This argument must be the name of an existing row type that begins with a time stamp.